camuthig/camuthig.github.io/content/posts/php-73-features.md

 [RFC](https://wiki.php.net/rfc/flexible_heredoc_nowdoc_indentation)

-Sometimes you need a multiline string, for example, writing database migrations in SQL or when writing code that generates code, so you bring in a Heredoc or Nowdoc variable.
-The downside of this is that if within this structure, any indentation is significant for the resulting variable value.
-So if you need to ensure that the string has no indentation, then you must drop it in your code.
-This can make your code difficult to read for you and other developers on your team.
+A common use case I have found for writing heredoc/nowdoc styled string is when writing database queries or writing code that will ultimately generate more code.
+The downside of this pattern is that within my heredoc/nowdoc, I have to drop the natural indentation of my outer code to ensure the indentation of whatever is generated is correct, making the whole file more difficult to read.

-A class that generates a new PHP class, might look something like the below.
+A class that generates a new class, might look something like the below.
 Because the block of text should not be indented in the resulting file, we have to shift the entire text completely to the left, ruining the clean indentation of the `ClassGenerator` class.